 In emergency surveillance, and in those instances where time is an important factor, such as in kidnapping, or a money drop, a fixed surveillance may be established by dispatching personnel directly to the location.
 Officers dispatched directly to a scene or coming upon a scene where they initiate a fixed surveillance shall contact the supervisor immediately.
 The supervisor shall respond directly to the scene and make a determination of whether the surveillance should be continued.
-If the supervisor determines that the surveillance should be completed at the earliest possible time prior to the end of the supervisor's tour of duty.
+If the supervisor determines that the surveillance should be continued, the survey sheet shall be completed at the earliest possible time prior to the end of the supervisor's tour of duty.